 Sadly, just five months after Sherman was sentenced to life, his mother passed away after battling multiple illnesses including cancer, heart disease, lupus and diabetes.
 Sherman has now served over 20 years of his life sentence.
 He recognizes his mistakes and deeply regrets his decision to sell drugs, but because of his mandatory life sentence, he will not be afforded the chance to reform himself and be a productive member of society.
 Despite all this, Sherman has continued to maintain relationships with family members, participated in educational and vocational programming, and maintained a near-spotless disciplinary record while incarcerated.

-The Facts: Sherman Chester
+Name: Sherman Chester

 Offense: Conspiracy to possess with intent to distribute, possession with intent to distribute and distribution of cocaine; conspiracy to possess and distribute, and distribution of heroin